MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Design and Development of MOFU

-This section describes the design and implementation of the developed robot, MOFU.
-First, the design concept is outlined, followed by explanations of the mechanical design, electrical and control systems, and the prototyping and implementation.
-Next, the modeling and validation of the expansion-contraction mechanism are presented, and finally, the robot motions achievable with MOFU are summarized.
+We first outline the concept, followed by detailed explanations of the mechanical design, electrical and control systems, and the prototyping and implementation process.
+Next, we present the modeling and validation of the expansion--contraction mechanism, and finally, we summarize the robot motions that can be achieved with MOFU.